 5. Hunt for the nutrition.
 Dark chocolate, nuts and seeds actually have some redeeming nutritional value.
-The antioxidants in the cocoa along with the vitamins and protein in the nuts and seeds can balance out the empty calories from the sugar.
+The antioxidants in the cocoa, along with the beneficial nutrients found in nuts and seeds, can help to balance out the empty calories from the sugar.

 My Favorite Halloween Candies